aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsx-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to MARKDOWN via C# or Online App" h2=".NET API for PPSX to MARKDOWN conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert PPSX files to MARKDOWN within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a simple two-step process for converting PPSX files to MARKDOWN.

+The first step is to use Aspose.Slides for .NET to export the PPSX file to HTML.
+Aspose.Slides for .NET is a powerful API that enables developers to create, read, write and manipulate PowerPoint presentations without the need for Microsoft PowerPoint.
+It provides a wide range of features, including the ability to export presentations to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML to MARKDOWN.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, write and manipulate spreadsheets without the need for Microsoft Excel.
+It provides a wide range of features, including the ability to convert HTML to MARKDOWN.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSX file to MARKDOWN within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to MARKDOWN.
+By using Aspose.Total for .NET, developers can quickly and easily convert PPSX files to MARKDOWN within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a simple two-step process for converting PPSX files to MARKDOWN, making it easy for developers to integrate this functionality into their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}